 I hear you loud and clear.
 I’ve been there.
 And I’ve also been witness to the peace inside my challenges as I became more quiet inside.
-Because of this, I know, beyond a shadow of a doubt, you can to.
+Because of this, I know, beyond a shadow of a doubt, you can, too.

 Waiting In Peace

 The peace inside the challenge supports you in being able to make decisions of right action.
-Or even no action, if that’s what feel most peaceful in the moment.
+Or even no action, if that’s what feels most peaceful in the moment.

 You see, you don’t always have to take immediate action.
 In fact, I have experienced many times, that when I don’t know what to do in the midst of a challenge, especially the big ones, I do nothing other than reach for my peace.
 Sometimes that can take a bit, I’m not gonna lie.